Fun facts about me: 75+ good examples and ideas

 Fun fact examples about your preferences

-These fun facts not only showcase your interests but can also act as great conversation starters in interviews or casual meet-ups
+These fun facts not only showcase your interests but can also act as great conversation starters in interviews or casual meet-ups, so they’re perfect if you’re looking for fun facts about me examples for students.

 How to answer ‘fun facts about me’ type questions